The Physics behind Time

 Part 1.
 Destiny is a light, philosophical debate between the theories of 'Presentism' and 'The Block Model', questioning our ability to decide our own fate if the past and the future already exist.

 Part 2.
 Time lays the foundation for the argument that time is a cyclical, contained progression, rather than a meandering voyage into infinity, and questions if the present moment actually exists.

 Part 3.
-Infinity argues that defined points in time and space prohibit progress.
-If we don't know exactly where we are, we can move and Zeno's Paradox is resolved.
-Our awareness of the present moment is the result of this uncertainty.
+Infinity argues that defined points in time and space prohibit progress in linear models.
+Thus Zeno's Paradox is resolved.
+Our awareness of the present moment is the result of uncertainty.

 Part 4.
 Dimensions takes the bold step of asking us to consider a tangible dimension of time, representing a progression intimately connected to our three, known spatial dimensions.

 Part 5.
 Velocity considers the simple physics of bodies contracting in a fourth dimension of time, and how that relates to standard scientific models such as Relativity.

 Part 6.
 Travel involves us in the more complex aspect of relativistic velocities, the conundrum of Zero Velocity and, ultimately, the prospect of superluminal travel.